misiektoja/lastfm_monitor/README.md

 <a id="check-intervals"></a>
 ### Check Intervals

-If you want to customize polling intervals, use `-k` and `-c` flags (or corresponding configuration options):
+If you want to customize music polling intervals, use `-k` and `-c` flags (or corresponding configuration options):

 ```sh
 lastfm_monitor <lastfm_username> -k 2 -c 10